joclegg/NumberAnalyser/README.md

 # NumberAnalyser
 Application for analysing numbers

-Change input and output path in appsettings.json and select the type of caluclation you want done from the following
+Change input and output path in appsettings.json and select the type of calculation you want done from the following

 | CsvOption |